Campbell Family of Woodview, Stillorgan

 1859.

-Pamela became an author beginning with children's books.
+Pamela became an author initially with children's books.
 She wrote two novels for

 (1867).
 She was renowned as a great conversationalist due to her 'wealth of anecdotes